Christmas Card Planner

 So let’s talk mass produced Christmas cards.
 There is nothing as simple as a punch and a stamp set that matches.
 You can really do so much.
 But first, a brief aside: these cards are on the simpler side because they are much easier to make in multiples.
 In a later post I will have some cards that are a lot more intricate, but I didn’t want you to be overwhelmed, Dear Reader, not with everything else you have going on.
 And simple doesn’t mean ugly or something your kids could have done.
 Simple is easy and still elegant.
 So, there.

-Simple and pretty all at the same time, and very versatile.
-Nice sentiment, can be used for tags or cards, you can use two-step stamping with the various pieces, and so on.
+Simple and pretty , and also very versatile.
+A nice sentiment that can be used for tags or cards, you can use two-step stamping with the various pieces, and so on.

 Now let’s take a look at our basic card design: